NewYorkCityCouncil/council.nyc.gov/docs/COMMITTEES.md

 ### Committees List

 A regular page using the "Committees List" template will display a list off all Committees.
+The list is nested, with Subcommittees appearing under their parent Committee.